| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 for the detailed instructions on this.

-It is sometimes necessary to convert the existing user database
+It is sometimes necessary to convert an existing user database

 from one format (protocol) to another.
 For example, suppose you

-for some time, but now it has grown considerably and you decided to
+for some time, but now it has grown so big that you decided to

 switch to PostgreSQL database to improve performance.
 To do so,